 Become a WTSA State Officer

 If you are interested in applying to run for the WTSA State Officer Team, you must participate in the State Officer Mentoring Program.
-Last chance to register is prior to the Dec.
-4 group meeting.
+Deadline to now closed for the 2025-26 school year.

 Are you an outgoing, social, organized student in grades 8-11?
 Are you willing and interested in stepping outside of your comfort zone, and being loud and silly?
 Do you want to do lip syncs and skits and videos?
 Are you willing to write scripts, figure out materials lists, plan events, shoot videos, organize social media, and stay up late to meet WTSA deadlines?
 Can you lead by example, manage large groups of teens easily, and handle a crazy schedule while keeping your grades up and meeting your deadlines?
 Are you looking forward to building a tight-knit group with the other state officers, who will be total strangers?
 Do you think that the Technology Student Association is the place for you to shine?
 If so, you are a perfect candidate for a WTSA state officer.